-Through anecdotes of heroes and traitors, victors and victims, geniuses and impostors, Lendvai conveys the multifaceted interplay, on the grand stage of Hungarian history, of progressivism and economic modernisation versus intolerance and narrow-minded nationalism.
-This work is a blend of narrative, irony and humour, occasional anger without taboos or prejudices.
-It also offers an authoritative key to understanding how and why this corner of Europe produced such a galaxy of great scientists, artists and entrepreneurs.
+Through anecdotes of heroes and traitors, victors and victims, geniuses and impostors, Lendvai conveys the multifaceted interplay of progressivism and economic modernisation, versus intolerance and narrow-minded nationalism, on the grand stage of Hungarian history.
+This work is a blend of narrative, irony and humour; of occasional anger without taboos or prejudices.
+It also offers an authoritative key to understanding how and why this corner of Europe has produced such a galaxy of great scientists, artists and entrepreneurs.

 ‘The writing of national histories is . . . justified by the erudition and intellectual brilliance of the [author].
 To this one must add, as a special attraction, the charm, wit and healthy cynicism of The Hungarians.’— Times Literary Supplement

 ‘Glorious, immensely readable’ — The Economist

 ‘A pleasure to read. . . .
 Mr. Lendvai has done a remarkable job.
 His book is easily the best history of Hungary in English. . . .
 What s remarkable is how many extraordinary individuals, admirable and otherwise, we come across in this small nation’s history.’ —Stephen Goode, Washington Times

 ‘When Paul Lendvai, the indefatigable observer of Eastern Europe, writes a book, he usually has something exciting to relate . […] This book is a well-constructed mixture of historical facts, political judgements, and cultural anecdotes.’ — Der Spiegel